Cambridge District Scout Archive

 1990 The suitability of Abington as a County Campsite was reviewed at the amalgamation of Cambridgeshire West and East in 1990.
 Abington was at the southern margins of the old Scout County, but close to the largest population centre.
 The addition of West Cambridgeshire, the old County of Huntingdonshire and the Soke of Peterborough, to East Cambridgeshire shifted the population centre of the County a long way north and west.
 The site was no longer big enough to hold County events.

 Consideration was given to the sale of Abington and purchasing something closer to the centre of Cambridgeshire.
-It was many years before the sale was carried through.
+It was reported that County paid for an assessment with a view to gaining planning permission for the site.
+It was many years before the sale was carried through without planning permission.

 JWR Archivist May 2019